-When worn over a light fleece layer like the Arc'teryx Kyanite Hoody the Techface is a comfortable terminal layer, cut to accommodate under layers without restricting movement.
-When worn just above a base layer like a typical fleece, the Techface lacks the soft fluffy feel that makes fleeces a staple in outdoor clothing.
-If you're going for fluff, the Techface will disappoint, and you'll want to stick with the R1 Hoody or the Best Buy award winning REI Co-Op Flowcore, but if you're looking for a comfy, durable wind layer for climbing, the Techface is right up your alley.
+When worn over a light fleece layer like its sibling, the Patagonia R1 Hoody, the Techface is an extremely comfortable terminal layer, cut to accommodate under layers without restricting movement.
+When worn over a thin base layer or t-shirt, the Techface lacks the lofty and soft feel that people normally associate with fleece jackets.
+If you're going for the soft comfort and/or breathability, the Techface will disappoint, but if you're looking for a comfy, durable wind layer for climbing, the Techface is right up your alley.

-This thin, fleece-ish layer has the same the same grid pattern as the R1 and R3, featuring tiny channels between squares of fleece, allowing for breathability.
-The Techface is thinner than the R1 Hoody, and it feels even more breathable.
-Since it has a larger fit than the R1 Hoody, it feels cooler when worn only with a base layer, but not as thermally efficient.
-Our testers enjoyed using it for road biking and running on windy days.
-It blocks some wind, and we cooled off quickly by unzipping the jacket.
+This thin, fleece"ish" layer has roughly the same sized grid pattern as the R1, featuring air channels between the squares, allowing for better breathability.
+The Techface is thinner than the R1 Hoody, but it has a tighter, more wind-resistant weave, which reduces its overall breathability.
+Since it has less loft and a larger fit than the R1 Hoody, it is not as warm when worn only with a base layer.
+Our testers enjoyed using it for road biking and running on blustery days.

-The Techface goes for $169.
-That's $10 more than the R1 Hoody, and $10 less than the similarly weighted Arc'teryx Kyanite Hoody.
-For the quality, we feel this jacket is competitively priced, plus it's backed by Patagonia's Ironclad guarantee and great warranty and repair service.
+The Techface is priced higher than the classic R1 Hoody but is less expensive than the similarly weighted Arc'teryx Kyanite Hoody.
+For the quality and craftsmanship that we are used to with all Patagonia items, we feel this jacket is quite competitively priced, and as always, is backed by Patagonia's Ironclad Guarantee and great warranty and repair services.

-As manufacturers continue to tweak classic designs and make a wear-all-the-time do everything layer, we're seeing more hybrid styles that break the mold and don't necessarily score well in every one of our metrics.
-Those looking for a soft fleece to sleep in while camping in the backcountry should hang on to (or go out and buy) their R1 Hoody.
-If you want a breathable layer that will keep you dry in light rain, grab yourself a Techface.
+As brands continue to reinvent classic fleece designs and make a wear-all-the-time do everything layer, we're seeing more hybrid styles that break the mold.
+By breaking the mold, these crossover styles will often perform poorly in one or two metrics.
+Those looking for a soft fleece to sleep in while camping in the backcountry should hang on to (or go out and buy) the R1 Hoody, but if you are looking for a relatively breathable outer layer that will keep out some of the elements, pick yourself up the Techface.